rknj/release-notes-report-plugin/README.md

 This report has been created to build a Release Notes with issues grouped by version and component.
 It is available from the reports tab on a Jira project.
+Please note that this report is based on the custom field "Changelog Notes" but if you do not have it it will display the summary.

 With the last version of the report (2.1.0) you have to select a version and the issue types you want to see in the report.

 ## Commands